Tesla set to boost Nasdaq; S&P, Dow to open flat

-Tesla's shares (TSLA.O) rose 2.9% in premarket trade after sales of its China-made electric vehicles surged 29% in May from the prior month, data showed. read more
+Tesla’s shares rose 2.9% in premarket trade after sales of its China-made electric vehicles surged 29% in May from the prior month, data showed.

-U.S. shares of Chinese electric vehicle makers NIO Inc (NIO.N), Li Auto Inc and Xpeng Inc (XPEV.N) rose between 1.6% and 2.2%.
+U.S. shares of Chinese electric vehicle makers NIO Inc, Li Auto Inc and Xpeng Inc rose between 1.6% and 2.2%.

 Investors are now awaiting further cues on policy tapering from the Federal Reserve after what is expected to be a strong inflation reading on Thursday.